 If you’re experiencing incontinence as an adult, the first step you should take is to visit your doctor.
 Here, we’ll cover the most common types and causes, and treatment and lifestyle options for managing it.

 Urinary incontinence happens when, quite simply, the bladder doesn’t hold and urine leaks.
 Depending on the type of incontinence, this might be because of damage to the bladder, a weakening of the pelvic floor muscles, a result of a neurological condition, or something else.

 Incontinence in adults is a fairly common condition and it can range in severity, from small occasional leaks to a complete loss of bladder control.
 Incontinence affects around 30% of adults in the United States.
 The numbers are similar in the UK and Australia.
 Incontinence is far more common for women than for men, but it can certainly happen to both.

-Not everyone with incontinence experiences it in the same way.
+Not everyone with adult incontinence experiences it in the same way.
 It might range in severity from small leaks to the complete loss of a full bladder.

 The most common types of incontinence in adults are:

 If you leak urine when you jump, sneeze, cough, or exert yourself, then you might have stress incontinence.
 The pelvic floor muscles, the urethral sphincter, or both, may weaken or get damaged, and have a hard time holding urine in under physical stress.
 This is more common for women than men, especially women who have given birth vaginally.
 Sometimes stress incontinence is a result of the pressure of a full bladder, though this is more rare.

 If you develop a sudden, strong urge to urinate, this might be urge incontinence.
 This is also referred to as an overactive bladder.
 People who have urge incontinence often can’t reach the bathroom in time, because the urge happens so suddenly.